wgroeneveld/brainbaking/content/post/2021/03/getting-rid-of-tracking-using-lineageos.md

 Since dipping my toes into the subject of [privacy](/tags/privacy), I kept on exploring more opportunities to take back my own data.
 This started out quite innocent with a few [changes to this site](/post/2020/06/tracking-and-privacy-on-websites/), that evolved into taking great care [not to spill my data](/post/2021/01/digitizing-journals-using-devonthink/) to "the cloud".
 Thank you, [Laura](https://laurakalbag.com) and [Daniel](https://ineed.coffee).
 It seems that a pattern emerges here.
 Consistently pulling the plug - I love it.

 Since January this year, I migrated form GMail to [ProtonMail](https://protonmail.com) and took that opportunity to finally settle with a short address my own domain.
 The trouble is, simply installing the ProtonMail app on Android does next to nothing if your contacts and address book is are managed by Google.
 After importing the contacts into Proton, it is still a hassle to create a new one without opening the secure app.
 So, it was time to go cold turkey on this one. _Project Exit Google_.
 To do that, I needed more than a secure e-mail provider.
-I needed a whole new OS. _Enter [LineageOS](https://lineageos.org/)_.
+I needed a whole new OS[^others]. _Enter [LineageOS](https://lineageos.org/)_.

+[^others]: Others have solved this issue by trading Android [for iOS](https://kevq.uk/why-im-ditching-android).
+I think that's a bit ridiculous.
+Sure, Apple is less keen on making money through advertising than Google, but don't tell me iCloud services won't track you.
+Still, idle Android phones [send data to Google ten times more often](https://www.bleepingcomputer.com/news/google/idle-android-phones-send-data-to-google-ten-times-more-often-than-ios-devices-to-apple/) than iOS devices to Apple.

 > LineageOS is a privacy-focused open source Android OS.